At a glance

 The school will have the specialist’s report.
 But it’s a good idea to have the neuropsychologist be part of the conversation.
 That can happen over the phone or in person.
 She can help make sure that the school’s treatment plan addresses all of your child’s issues.

 Let’s say your child’s diagnosis is .
-The school might include special reading instruction in his IEP.
+The school might include special reading instruction in their IEP.
 But your child may need other supports or services to help with particular problems.
-Maybe he has trouble with phonological awareness.
-The specialist might recommend that he work with a speech-language therapist.
+Maybe your child has trouble with phonological awareness.
+The specialist might recommend that your child work with a speech-language therapist.

 Those types of details can be lost or minimized in a long report.
 Having the specialist there means that she can answer the team’s questions and explain key details in the report.